stanford-cs248/shading/README.md

 ![Hard shadows](misc/shadows_hard.png?raw=true)

 As you move the camera and look at the scene from different viewpoints, you might observe aliasing (jaggies) at the edges of your shadows.
 One way to approximate a smoother shadow boundary is to take multiple samples of the shadow map around a desired sample point, and then compute the fraction of samples that pass the test.
-This technique, which is quite costly because it requires making multiple texture lookups (a form of supersampling), is called __percentage closure filtering__.
+This technique, which is quite costly because it requires making multiple texture lookups (a form of supersampling), is called __percentage closure filtering (PCF)__.
 Inuitively, by perturbing the location of the shadow map lookup, PCF is trying to determine how close to a shadow boundary the current surface point is.
 Points slower to the boundary are considered to be partially occluded, and the result is a smoother gradation of intensity near the shadow boundary.
 The basic pseudocode for a 25-sample implementation of PCF is:

 ~~~~
 float pcf_step_size = 256;